 Both Ruane and Levy, approaching the bar from different perspectives, engaged in lively conversation and took questions from the audience, giving students numerous real-world examples of the theories and topics they learn about in class.
 As might be imagined, bringing with them contrasting prosecution and defense-side perspectives, the two often approached the same issues from opposing viewpoints, providing a unique experience for the class.
 However, the one thing they both agreed on was that with rising health care costs directly on the government’s radar, aggressive prosecution of health care fraud will not slow down any time in the future.

-Filed under: Compliance, Drugs & Medical Devices, FDA, FDA Center for Devices and Radiological Health, Fraud & Abuse, HHS
+Filed under: Compliance, Drugs & Devices, Food and Drug Administration (FDA), Fraud & Abuse